abhishekmehta9844/Delta-New/README.md

 # Delta-New
-This is a sample repository for understanding git and github
+This is a sample repository for understanding git and github.